-- Mirror Move center switch to R or L. The four perimeter switches will then move the right or left mirror in the direction indicated.
+- Mirror Move center switch to R or L. The four perimeter switches will then move the flat part of the right or left mirror in the direction indicated.
+The wide angle mirrors are adlusted manually.
 The paddle type switch marked heat is for defrosting the mirrors.
 (Hopefully you won't need this unless you're a skier). - Map Lights Lights mounted above both cab seats to aid in reading.
 Switches are mounted in both armrests.
+These lights operate on the Coach electrical system.